YaolingYang/SparsePainter/README.md

 ## Required Parameters

-**HMPaint** has below 5 required parameters, all of which are files.
+**SparsePainter** has below 5 required parameters, all of which are files.

 * **-reffile [file]** Reference phase (or gzipped phase) file that contains the genotype data for each reference sample.